-Your Children.
 Trusts are not just for the wealthy.
-They are great tools that help young families provide for their children in ways that wills do not.
+They are great tools that help young families provide for their children in ways that Wills simply cannot.
 You can stretch out your child's inheritance well beyond their 18th or 21st birthday, making sure they don't "waste" their inheritance before they are financially mature.

-Asset Protection.
 A trust between spouses provides additional asset protection under Missouri law.
-Moving your money and assets into a Qualified Spousal Trust creates a unique type of ownership that helps you avoid creditor claims.
+Moving your money and assets into a Qualified Spousal Trust creates a unique type of ownership that may help protect you from liability and creditor claims.

 Initial Consult (up to 2 hours)

 Last Will & Testament

 Financial Power of Attorney

 1 General Warranty Deed